matias-lg/scrabble-matias-lg/README.md

 ---

 At the moment all the native types of Scrabble have been implemented with all their methods and tests.
 All operations works as one would expect (+, -, *, /, AND, OR, NOT), this operations return the type of the left operand if possible.
-This methods have been implemented using *double dispatch*
+This methods have been implemented using *double dispatch*.